Málaga: Subdivisions

-Main sights
+Main sites

 The old historic centre of Málaga reaches the harbour to the south.
 In the north it is surrounded by mountains, the Montes de Málaga (part of the Baetic Cordillera) lying in the southern base of the Axarquía hills, and two rivers, the Guadalmedina – the historic center is located on its left bank – and the Guadalhorce, which flows west of the city into the Mediterranean, in the Churriana district.

 The oldest architectural remains in the city are the walls of the Phoenician city, which are visible in the cellar of the Museo Picasso Málaga.

 The Roman theatre of Málaga, which dates from the 1st century BC, was rediscovered in 1951.

 The Moors left posterity the dominating presence of the Castle of Gibralfaro, which is connected to the Alcazaba, the lower fortress and royal residence.
 Both were built during the Taifa period (11th century) and extended during the Nasrid period (13th and 14th centuries).
 The Alcazaba stands on a hill within the city.
 Originally, it defended the city from the incursions of pirates.
 Later, in the 11th century, it was completely rebuilt by the Hammudid dynasty.
 Occupying the eastern hillside that rises from the sea and overlooks the city, the Alcazaba was surrounded by palms and pine trees.

 Like many of the military fortifications that were constructed in Islamic Spain, the Alcazaba of Málaga featured a quadrangular plan.
 It was protected by an outer and inner wall, both supported by rectangular towers, between which a covered walkway led up the slope to the Gibralfaro (this was the only exchange between the two sites).
 Due to its rough and awkward hillside topography, corridors throughout the site provided a means of communications for administrative and defensive operations, also affording privacy to the palatial residential quarters.